 If there is a mutation that makes it more infectious, but people don’t feel very sick, the virus may spread faster in the community as fewer people realise that they’re unwell and might not get tested or self-isolate.

 All these mutations are also valuable for contact tracers to be confident that they have found all the infected people in the community.

 What makes some variants worse than others?

 Infected people may be more likely to develop serious complications such as pneumonia or, in very severe cases, the virus could prove fatal.
 People with more severe symptoms are also likely to cough more, potentially spreading more of the virus into their surroundings.

 Changing the range of people who are infected by the virus

-Current variants have mainly affected the older population, but if a variant arises that is more infectious in young children, this could further worsen the spread of the disease since members of this sector of the community either haven’t yet been exposed to the virus or have not been vaccinated.
+Early variants mainly affected the older population, but variants like Omicron are more infectious in young children, increasing the spread of the disease since this sector of the community weren’t yet exposed to the virus or vaccinated.

 Becoming more efficient at infection

 As an example, if a virus is more stable, it can survive for a longer time while in the air or on surfaces, increasing opportunities for infection.
 It can also be more infectious if it becomes more effective at targeting and infecting host cells.